SAP-samples/btp-cap-genai-semantic-search/docs/tutorial/3-Data Model.md

 ### Build and Deploy the Data Model

 > ℹ️ **Note**
-> The following step is only necessary if it is desired to test with a different dataset or data model.
+> The following step is only necessary, if it is desired to test with a different dataset or data model.

 The schema in the `schema.cds` file should be updated.
 Deploying changes to the data model involves updating the application's artifacts and redeploying.
 The following steps outline the build and deployment process: